bbauska/BI-JS-for-webdev/README.md

 fact, according to some estimates, JavaScript is used over 95% of all websites on the Internet.

-So where else beyond the browser can JavaScript be executed?
+Where else beyond the browser can JavaScript be executed?
 JavaScript is a versatile programming language that can be used to create both front end and backend applications.
 It is primarily known for its use in web development, where it is used to add interactivity and dynamic effects to web page.

 However, JavaScript can also be used to build serverside applications that run on web server, as well as desktop and mobile applications, and